jshaala1/YANK/README.md

-# YANK: Youtube Video Downloader
+# YANK: YouTube Video Downloader

 ## **Overview**
 YANK is a **wrapper** around the powerful [yt-dlp](https://github.com/yt-dlp/yt-dlp) library, designed to provide a **clean, straightforward way** to download videos from YouTube and other supported platforms.